Your first guide to biodiversity

 Thirdly, biodiversity equals resilience.

 We all know that it is better to eat a diversity of foods, it is better to have a diversity of peoples and cultures and points of view in the room, it is better to have a diversity of different industries and job opportunities for a resilient economy, and better to have a diversity of different tools in your toolbox.
 Why?
-Because it means there are options when something goes wrong; it means the weaker members of the group can rely on the stronger ones to keep things going whilst they recover.
+Because it means there are options and solutions for when something goes wrong; it means the weaker members of the group can rely on the stronger ones to keep things going whilst they recover; and it means there are a multitude of different strategies and solutions for forging a new, innovative pathway.

 Is biodiversity declining?